 Tanel Poder is listing Exadata storage cells and their configuration info from V$CELL_CONFIG.

 How well do you know your hints?
 When Jonathan asks, it stays asked.

-Rather than just describing the contents of the trace file, Dough thought it might be a good idea to tie the various sections into how they might help you solve Real WorldTM problems.
+Rather than just describing the contents of the trace file, Doug thought it might be a good idea to tie the various sections into how they might help you solve Real WorldTM problems.

 Timur Akhmadeev produces yet another gem of a blog post.

-Michelle Ufford is blogging about conversion issues upgrading to PowerShell 3.0.
+Michelle Ufford is blogging about conversion issues when upgrading to PowerShell 3.0.

-Mark Broadbent is figuring out as just how to upload SQL Server 2012 Enterprise/ Developer Edition installation files to his Windows Azure Virtual Machine.
+Mark Broadbent is figuring out just how to upload SQL Server 2012 Enterprise/Developer Edition installation files to his Windows Azure Virtual Machine.

-Chris Shaw needs the opinion regarding the sessions for the PASS summit.
+Chris Shaw needs an opinion regarding the sessions for the PASS summit.

 Chris Webb writes about UK/US Date Format Bug in PowerPivot and SSAS Tabular.